-- Stress testing has been carried out and reviewed by the Board on the approved business plans. - The Board is satisfied that the stress testing, which includes single variant stress testing, multi-variant stress testing and determination of tolerance levels alongside mitigating actions, demonstrates sufficient financial strength to conclude that FHW is a going concern.
+- The Board is satisfied that the stress testing, which includes single variant stress testing, multi-variant stress testing and determination of tolerance levels alongside mitigating actions, demonstrates sufficient financial strength to conclude that FHL is a going concern.
 In reaching this decision, the Board has noted that the new business plans meet the key rules for effective financial management, are not reliant on sales income to meet loan covenants and can tolerate sufficient cost pressures/income without creating a covenant breach or needing to secure extra funding over the period under review, ending March 2025.
-The Board is comfortable that the stress testing mitigation plan contains sufficient mitigation strategies to ensure the viability of FHW whilst minimising any adverse impact for customers. - The stress testing resilience plan has also been considered by the Board in reaching its going concern conclusions.
-The plan sets out the point at which the Board would intervene to instigate corrective action that would steer FHW towards compliance with its key rules for financial management.
+The Board is comfortable that the stress testing mitigation plan contains sufficient mitigation strategies to ensure the viability of FHL whilst minimising any adverse impact for customers. - The stress testing resilience plan has also been considered by the Board in reaching its going concern conclusions.
+The plan sets out the point at which the Board would intervene to instigate corrective action that would steer FHL towards compliance with its key rules for financial management.
 The plan demonstrates the mitigation methods that would provide sufficient immediate cash savings. - The forecast cash and covenant positions have been considered by the Board in forming its going concern conclusions.
 The cash positions are considered to be both the forecast cash at bank positions plus the unutilised secured and in place loan facilities. - The covenant positions have been considered and there is no covenant non-compliance forecast in the business plans over the period up to March 2025 and beyond.
 In addition, cash break-even point assessments have been reviewed by the Board, at subsidiary level, to obtain comfort that the cash positive cashflows have sufficient robustness within them.
-This review has highlighted that each subsidiary has a highly robust cash break even position that allows all operating costs to increase by significant amounts before cash turns negative. - For the reasons mentioned above, the Board considers that FHW is a going concern.
-While risks exist, these do not cast doubt on FHW's ability to continue as a going concern for the foreseeable future, being a period of at least 12 months from the date of signing these accounts and audit report.
+This review has highlighted that each subsidiary has a highly robust cash break even position that allows all operating costs to increase by significant amounts before cash turns negative. - For the reasons mentioned above, the Board considers that FHL is a going concern.
+While risks exist, these do not cast doubt on FHL's ability to continue as a going concern for the foreseeable future, being a period of at least 12 months from the date of signing these accounts and audit report.